 Do you think you need an estate sale, but unsure of where to even begin?
 You are not alone!
 It is new territory for almost everyone.

 Grab a cup of coffee or glass of wine while I ramble with the intention to broaden your awareness of the business of estate sales (and it is a business) and what you should expect, what you should run from and what you should simply be aware of.

 Just a couple of decades ago estate sales were conducted only for the wealthy.
 It was a 'white glove' event!
 During this time, each city had one or two companies to address the estate sale needs of their communities.

-Today in Houston there are nearly 100 companies addressing clients needs to downsize, relocate, mix households or address the death of a loved one.
+As of 2017, Houston has nearly 100 companies addressing clients needs to downsize, relocate, mix households or address the death of a loved one.
 It is estimated,

 in the US, that the estate liquidation industry has increased by 650% in the past ten years to address more than $150M in sales each month (yes, that is one hundred and fifty-million in sales each

 and every month!)